luminovang/documentation/routing/examples.md

 ### HTTP Controller

-This UserController class is an example of a web pages or APis controller that extends BaseController from the Luminova framework component.
-It defines methods to handle specific URI request actions.
+This `UserController` class is an example of a web controller class that extends `BaseController` from the Luminova's component.
+It defines methods to handle specific URI request and actions.

 ```php
 <?php